lelelew/love-notes/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Functionality

+- User can sign up for an account
+- Random 6 digit code is generated & texted to user to verify phone number
+- User can enter verification code to verify phone number

+## Planned Features To Be Added

+- User can schedule messages to be sent
+- If sending messages to a different phone number, the phone number can be validated